Jblake1/espresso-proj/README.md

 Project Setup steps after downloading the repo

-Download dependencies (vite,node js, npm, python)
+Download dependencies located in "requirements.txt"

 Create databases defined in the models file.
 Navigate to your project server folder in terminal and run: